SAP-archive/cloud-sample-spaceflight-node/-exercises-/exercise04/README.md

 ![Manifest Data Source](./images/manifest_ds.png)

 7. Choose `Service URL` from the tabs on the left.
 In the dropdown menu, select the destination that you created in the last step of part A of this exercise.
 Note that destinations created by all participants appear in the dropdown menu.
+In case your destination does not appear here, you may have to refresh the SAP Web IDE.

 Under relative path enter `/` and click on `Test`.
 Once the test is successful the button gets disabled.
 The service is now selected and click on `Next`.

 ![Service URL](./images/service_url.png)